-1. Turn off the switch for the disposal before trying to unclog.

-- 2. Use the allen wrench provided. - 3.
-Remove whatever has jammed the disposal. - 4.
+- 1. Turn off the switch for the disposal before trying to unclog. - 2.
+Remove whatever has jammed the disposal. - 3.
 Press the reset button, located on the bottom of the disposal, and the unit should function.

 Doors

 Doors can cause minor problems.
 However, most door problems can be handled with minimum skill.
 Sticking caused by shrinkage and swelling is the most common problem with doors and it is a common characteristic in new homes.
 Always paint or varnish any areas that have been sanded to protect those areas from moisture and further swelling.